zacharykratochvil/ProbRobotDeepRL/README.md

 ` tensorboard --logdir runs `

 ## Additional Information
-Note: e only use the simulator to simulate optics.
+Note: We only use the simulator to simulate optics.
 Our observation space is images and PyBullet renders them nicely.
 We're using discrete position-control actions in our robot so we best simulate this by teleporting.